Call for 2020 IPS Awards and Fellows Nominations

 IPS Council will decide which persons or institutions will be honored at the next council meeting in Reykavik, Iceland, 22-23 June this year.
 The decisions will be based on the Awards Committee presentations regarding each potential candidate.

-Nominations for the 2020 awards must therefore reach the Awards Committee on time and in any case no later than the 1st of June 2019.
+Nominations for the 2020 awards and Fellows must therefore reach the Awards Committee by the 1st of June 2019.

 - The IPS Service Award.
 This, according to IPS Standing Rules “shall be bestowed, from time to time, by the Society upon an individual or institution whose presence and work in the planetarium field has been, through the years, an inspiration to the profession and its members.”
 Since 1982 there have been 23 people awarded with the IPS Service Award.